SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/AboutSwift.md

 that combines the best in modern language thinking with wisdom from a diverse open source community.

-Swift is friendly to new programmers.
+Swift is friendly to new programmers, without sacrificing the power and flexibility that experienced programmers need.
 It's an industrial-quality programming language that's as expressive and enjoyable as a scripting language.
 The compiler is optimized for performance